Dallas’ 10 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide

 Chilangos Tacos

-This is a newer spot to North Dallas.
-It’s a Chingona Mexico City taqueria transported to Dallas.
-It was created from the idea of going back to the basics and offering the most natural ways to serve tacos, as if you were in Mexico.
+With a new location in East Dallas, this Chingona Mexico City-inspired taqueria is taking over Dallas.
+It was created from the idea of going back to the basics and offering the most natural ways to serve tacos as if you were in Mexico.
 The menu has everything from al pastor to hongos and you can even ask for a surprise off menu taco.
 Carne asada tacos are another favorite, along with barbacoa.
-They also have ice cold Jarritos of many different flavors and horchata to wash all those tacos down.
+They also have ice-cold Jarritos of many different flavors and horchata to wash all those tacos down.